Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 2. Apply "Tjud14's Wacky Sound Pack!" in the Options>Mods menu.
 3. Enjoy some wacky sounds!

 # CHANGELOG
-**SNIPERS -- TEAL**
+>**SNIPERS -- TEAL**

-Snipers are teal, sniper rifles are teal, on mouse hover shows sniper in teal, kill-feed shows sniper kills in teal, sniper shot makes custom sound
+> - Snipers are teal,
+> - Sniper rifles are teal
+> - On mouse hover shows sniper in teal
+> - Kill-feed shows sniper kills in teal
+> - Sniper shot makes custom sound

-*U.S. Marines and Devils brigade are in teal, they share a skin with the sniper
+> - *U.S. Marines and Devils brigade are in teal, they share a skin with the sniper

-*Spetsnaz and Shock infantry are in teal, they share a skin with the sniper
+> - *Spetsnaz and Shock infantry are in teal, they share a skin with the sniper

 >**AT INFANTRY -- MAGENTA**
->
 > - AT weaponry are magenta,
 > - On mouse hover shows AT weaponry in magenta
 > - Kill-feed shows AT weaponry kills in magenta